Council Hall

 The smaller guilds combine together to gain the strength of numbers.

-All the masters in Tshuan seem to support the king, except one.
+Within Tshuan, all the masters publicly support the king, except one.

-But still, he breaks the law, often in plain sight of the palace and the great council.
+He provides his services in public without the required permits, in plain sight of the palace and the great council.

 B’tzel is well-known and loved.